Countdown to Final Crisis: Trickster and Piper

 The Rogues are reconstituted with a new membership of Heat Wave, Mirror Master, Captain Cold, Abra Kadabra, Weather Wizard, Trickster and Pied Piper, led by Inertia.
 Several Rogues distrust Trickster and Piper as they have reformed in the past.
 The Rogues plan to and eventually succeed in, killing the Flash, Bart Allen.
 Piper and Trickster then go on the run following Bart's murder, but attend his funeral, where they are captured by Multiplex and Deadshot.
-Eventually escaping, they are later pursued in Gotham City by the Suicide Squad (composed of Deadshot, Bronze Tiger, Plastique and Captain Boomerang, Jr.) and later Oracle's dispatches: the Question and Batwoman, villainous duo Poison Ivy and Deathstroke, and eventually Batman and Wally West himself, on his vendetta against the Rogues who he believes killed his cousin Bart.
+Eventually escaping, they are later pursued in Gotham City by the Suicide Squad (composed of Deadshot, Bronze Tiger, Plastique and Captain Boomerang II) and later Oracle's dispatches: the Question and Batwoman, Poison Ivy and Deathstroke, and eventually Batman and Wally West himself, on his vendetta against the Rogues who he believes killed Bart.
 Piper and Trickster attempt to tell Wally that they overheard Deathstroke's plans to murder the attendees at Black Canary and Green Arrow's wedding, but are internally attacked by Deathstroke's tracking device.
 Flash manages to remove the explosive implants and brings the two of them to Zatanna's home.
 Flash confiscates the duo's weapons.
 However, Trickster and Piper use Zatanna's mummy bodyguard Hassan to create a distraction and escape Black Canary's bachelorette party.
 They then find himself in the middle of a battle on the wedding day and manage to use the Joker's exploding "present" against Poison Ivy, gaining some measure of revenge over her.
 As they escape in a stolen car, they are suddenly accosted by Double Down, who had hidden in the back seat.
 Double Down wants to join the two in their run from the law, mentioning the disappearances of several villains.
 The group is then attacked by the Suicide Squad.
 Double Down is defeated and captured, but Piper and Trickster, using Trickster's cloaking field, evade the squad and decide to follow them and free the other villains they have captured.
 They follow them to a government facility, and manage to free Two-Face.
 Two-Face tells them that Checkmate is behind the abductions.
 After flipping his coin, Two-Face declines to join the two.
 Piper and Trickster continue to flee, escaping capture by Deadshot.
 They are able to defeat Deadshot, but not before he manages to shoot the Trickster dead.
 The cord attaching them together detects that Trickster is dead and begins a fail-safe procedure, counting down from twenty-four hours until it detonates.
 Piper uses his flute to slow the countdown.
 The train they are on stops for a routine check, causing Piper to flee into the desert.
 Piper, delirious from the heat, begins to imagine Trickster's corpse is talking to him and removes Trickster's hand from his body to avoid triggering the bomb.